aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 TBD: It may make more sense to request the Identity Assertion Authorization Grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.

-## Relationship to SAML 2.0 Authorization Grant RFC7522

 # IANA Considerations

 ## Media Types

-This section registers `oauth-itag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
+This section registers `oauth-id-jag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
 It can be used to indicate that the content is a Identity Assertion Authorization Grant JWT.

 ## OAuth URI Registration